ilanman/Rpres_ML_2/index.md

 ----

 ## Trees
-# Example - Boosting
+# Boosting
 <space>

-- rooted in the notion that by combining a number of weak performing learners,
-- you can create a team that is much stronger than any one of the learners alone.
+- by combining a number of weak performing learners create a team that is much stronger than any one of the learners alone.
 - this is where C5.0 improves on C4.5

 ----